 Similar to the mid facelift, the cheek lift focuses on the lower eyelids and cheeks.
 Cheek lifts bring about a youthful appearance by making the cheeks fuller, removing puffiness from the lower eyelids, and smoothing nasal folds between the nose and mouth.

 Cheek lifts remove the unwanted tired appearance from the face by making small incisions to tighten the skin in selected areas to accentuate the cheeks.
 Swelling from the procedure can subside in a day or two, while overall cheek lift recovery takes 2-3 weeks.
 Scarring is moderate, but surgeons keep scars mostly hidden by hairlines and other facial features.

 The following non-surgical solutions could be the right solution for you if you are experiencing early signs of aging and aren’t ready for a full facelift procedure.
 Non-surgical procedures tend to cost less than surgical procedures and have a shorter recovery time.

-Understanding the differences between the many types of facelifts and treatment options is important when making an educated decision.
-Make sure to consult your facial surgeon for professional advice on which option is best for you.
-Communicate your facial needs and desires, and he / she will tell you the procedural process and what you can expect after the procedure.
+Having a facelift procedure done is a big deal.
+It’s important to understand the differences between the many types of treatment options when making an educated decision.
+Make sure you find an experienced facial surgeon you can trust, then consult them for professional advice on which option is best for you.
+Communicate your facial needs and desires, and they’ll explain each procedural process along with what to expect after the procedure.